 - recipients of CECV publications, such as newsletters and magazines

-- anyone to whom we are required or authorised to disclose the information to by law.
+- anyone who we are required or authorised to disclose the information to by law.

-The CECV may from time to time use the services of third party online service providers (including for the delivery of services and third party online applications, or Apps.
+The CECV may from time to time use the services of third party online service providers (including for the delivery of services and third party online applications, or Apps and, where necessary, any associated training in the use of these services or Apps.
 These online service providers may be located in or outside Australia.